expo-sitory/kupalmc-server/README.md

 ### Damage

-    Not to be confused with attack damage, a champion statistic, nor conflated with health costs, which are not damage.
+    Not to be confused with attack damage, a player statistic, nor conflated with health costs, which are not damage.

 Damage is the result of a direct combat interaction between two units: a source unit causes a deduction of a target unit's current health via a attack (or accompanying debuff).
 Damage takes place in engine time ("instantaneously") and the application itself is formally called a damage instance or damage event.